Bandalungwa: Administrative division

 Administratively, Bandalungwa is governed by a mayor and a deputy mayor, supported by a structured network of municipal services.
 These include departments responsible for civil status, population management, housing, environmental regulation, social affairs, and small- and medium-sized enterprises, as well as branches of the Agence Nationale de Renseignements (ANR) and the general migration directorate.
 Policing and security fall under the territorial police.

-The commune is divided into eight neighborhoods, which are subdivided into avenues.
-While these neighborhoods serve as functional units for governance and service delivery, they lack independent legal status.
+The commune is divided into eight quartiers (quarters), which are subdivided into avenues.
+While these quartiers serve as functional units for governance and service delivery, they lack independent legal status.